outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - this is bc these structures represent the associated changes of the remaining ('down') trajectories, this association being impossible to disconnect from the 'up' trajectories (or lack thereof), as connecting these 'up' subsets will produce the 'down' subsets (similarly any 'neutral change subsets' with zero slope can be derived from knowing the 'up/down subsets')
         - similarly a 'rotation' of some subset is a common structure, in functions where knowing half of the function makes the remaining subset trivial to derive (applying a rotation of the known half)

+      - identifying simple (as in simpler than reality) shapes in a data set and identifying their average cross-sections may be more efficient than regression in some cases, as these shapes can act as 'subset summarizing structures'

       - summarizing a function by its 'input/output ratios' or other useful summarizing/compressing metrics can be useful in some cases, where the function hasnt collapsed into its most simple version for a trivial reason, meaning it will at some point, so its useful to summarize it in terms of its more simple structures like addition/multiplication operations like ratios
         - a 'filter' function might be summarized as a set of ratios such as a 'ratio of the ordered set where an item is frequently selected for a particular change application' and a 'ratio of the change applied to those selected items' and the 'ratio of the set repreesenting the selected vs. non-selected items', or a 'ratio of the difference in the input set and the filtered output' or a 'ratio of difference between the changes created by the constant map applied to seleted items, and the structure of the constant map, if a constant map is applied as a filter, as is often the case'
           - these are alternative summarizing ratios, as opposed to the exact ratios between each state sequence in the state tree/network of a function